 The visa requirements to travel to the USA differ depending on the nationality of the traveler, as well as the intended purpose and duration of the intended stay in the United States.

-Travelers of a few nationalities, including Canada, do not require either a visa or travel authorization to enter the country, some for a limited period and others for an indefinite stay.
+Travelers of a few nationalities, including Canada, do not require a visa or travel authorization to enter the country, some for a limited period and others for an indefinite stay.

 In some rare cases, none of the visa options for the United States are available to some nationalities because of US visa bans against travelers from certain territories.